protegeproject/swrltab/README.md

 ### Building and Running

-Note that the release JARs can be downloaded from the [GitHub Releases area](https://github.com/protegeproject/swrltab/releases).

 To build and run this project you must have the following items installed:

 + [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html)